lukasjaronis/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (the document, or the Document Object Model) represents the HTML page and we can manipulate it in many differeny ways.

 2. What is an event?

+The intraction with HTML is handled through JS events such as clicking a button, on onload, scrolling, etc.

 3. What is an event listener?

+An event listner pretty much listens to the targets movements in a way.
+If there is a click on a button, that target will be listned to, and when a user clicks on that button the event listener fires off and does something.

 4. Why would we convert a NodeList into an Array?

+If you want to itterate through a nodelist you can't.
+You can't use a forEach on it for example, so you have to convert it to an array so you can loop through the data and grab whatever you need.

 5. What is a component?

+Components can range in complexity, but they're always re-usable set of code (logic, behaviors, etc).
+Using components makes it easier to structure a project.

 ### Git Set up